 Need for “A La Carte” Medical Consulting leads to CHC: Great Plains Health, North Platte, NE

-Many hospitals come to Community Hospital Corporation (CHC) in critical condition, while others come to optimize their good health.
-Great Plains Health in North Platte, Nebraska, is hale and hearty, with robust finances and a governing board that asks smart questions.
-Managed for nearly 25 years by an outside organization, Great Plains began to question the partnership’s value in 2009.
-As a result, Great Plains began searching for an advisory partner to provide specific medical consulting services according to need.
+Many hospitals come to Community Hospital Corporation (CHC) in critical condition.
+Others come to optimize their good health.
+Great Plains Health (GPHealth) in North Platte, Nebraska, is hale and hearty, with robust finances and a governing board that asks smart questions.
+Managed for nearly 25 years by an outside organization, Great Plains in 2009 began to question the partnership’s value and looked instead for an advisory partner to provide specific services according to need.
 Hospital leaders tapped CHC Consulting, the management and consulting arm of CHC, leading to improvements in operations, supply chain and productivity.

 “CHC values the independent business model and helps keep it viable in the face of economic uncertainty and sweeping changes in the healthcare industry.”